 What is the problem?

 The production of plastic, made from the non-renewable resource petroleum, began in 1907.
-While at the time, it created convenience and was a major solution to households globally, over the last 100 years plastic has become ubiquitous – and has led to a variety of problems.
-Plastic is made from fossil fuels, and is not biodegradable at the end of its life… meaning that all plastic produced still exists somewhere on Earth.
-According to The Nature Conservatory about 300 million tons of plastic are produced each year – most of which will not be recycled.
-Think of it as 21 million school busses of plastic!
+While at the time, it created convenience and was a major solution to households globally, over the last 100 years, plastic has become ubiquitous – and has led to a variety of problems.
+Plastic is made from fossil fuels and is not biodegradable at the end of its life… meaning that all plastic produced still exists somewhere on Earth.
+According to The Nature Conservatory, about 300 million tons of plastic are produced each year – most of which will not be recycled.
+Think of it as 21 million school buses of plastic!
 Most of that plastic either ends up in our landfills, where it will sit for hundreds of years, some gets recycled, and much of it ends up in our oceans and waterways.
 8 million tons of plastic pollute the ocean, affecting about 530 marine species.
 Of the 300 million tons, 50% of the plastic that is produced is discarded after a single use.
 But… there is hope!
-Events like Plastic Free July mobilize people across the globe to learn more about plastic pollution, and make changes in their own lives around plastic.
+Events like Plastic Free July mobilize people across the globe to learn more about plastic pollution and make changes in their own lives around plastic.

 What is Plastic Free July?

 Founded in 2011 by Rebecca Prince-Ruiz, the founder of The Plastic Free Foundation, Plastic Free July is a global movement inspiring individuals to take action in the fight against plastic pollution.
 To date, it has inspired an estimated 326 million participants in 177 countries!
 The goal of the movement is simple: educate your community on the plastic pollution crisis, and use July as a month to challenge yourself to make your life more sustainable.
 Whether that means switching to reusable straws, recommitting to recycling, or shopping in bulk at the grocery store with your own containers!
-Plastic Free July is all about finding what works for you, and your lifestyle.
+Plastic Free July is all about finding what works for you and your lifestyle.